-5. After the meeting, send a follow

-up email thanking them for their time and sharing any notes and actions.
+5. After the meeting, send a follow up email thanking them for their time and sharing any notes and actions.
 Next, think of ways to keep your campaigning in their minds.
 Send updates of your successes and any local developments.
 Keep an eye on their social media channels and look for opportunities to thank them or raise an issue again.

-🗔 Top Tips
+Top Tips

 - Don't worry if you're not an expert.

-You probably know more about the issue than they do - especially if you have been personally affected by homelessness.
-Don't worry if you're asked a question you can't answer, simply tell them you will be back in touch after the meeting to let them know.
-We can help you. - With their permission, post about the meeting on social media, ideally alongside a photo.
-This may motivate others to meet with their MS and MPs on this issue too.
+You probably know more about the

+issue than they do especially if you

+have been personally affected by

+homelessness.
+Don't worry if you're

+asked a question you can't answer,

+simply tell them you will be back in

+touch after the meeting to let them

+know.
+We can help you.

+- With your MP's permission, post about the meeting on social media, ideally alongside a photo.
+This may motivate others to meet with their MPs on this issue too.
 Don't forget to share it with us.

-Find out if your MS is a member of the Cross-Party Housing Group (CPHG): business.senedd.wales/ mgOutsideBodyDetails.aspx?ID=776
+- Find out if your MP is a member of the All-Party Parliamentary Group (APPG) on Ending Homelessness by visiting our website: crisis.org.uk/endinghomelessness/appg-for-endinghomelessness/